 Engineering a series of curved timber roofs designed to look like lily pads was just one of the challenges posed by BMW Group’s pavilion at the London 2012 Olympic Park.
-The building, part temporary exhibition venue and part BMW showroom, was located within the Park’s Waterworks River.
+The 800 m² building, part temporary exhibition venue and part BMW showroom, was located within the park’s Waterworks River.

 The upper level features a series of stand-alone structures, inspired by Victorian bandstands.
-Our research team, p.art® – with support from one of the structures teams – engineered the roofs using a monocoque construction technique; the extremely slender stressed skin panels employed are similar to those found in the fabrication of boats or aircraft wings.
+Our computational research team – with support from one of the structures teams – engineered the roofs using a monocoque construction technique; the extremely slender stressed skin panels employed are similar to those found in the fabrication of boats or aircraft wings.

 Several layers of plywood sheet were glued and screwed to an inner structure of timber joists to create the curved panels, which were a maximum of 275 mm deep.
 These then sat on slender steel columns to create the illusion of floating above the building.

 Another major challenge was one of London’s main electricity supply ducts, which runs directly under the building.
-The entire building sits on two 3 m deep trusses which span the ducts and avoid any interference.
+The entire building sits on two 3 m-deep trusses that span the ducts and avoid any interference.

 Eco-friendly steel and monocoque pavilion cooled using water from an adjacent river